AdobeDocs/analytics.en/help/admin/c-data-governance/gdpr-submit-access-delete.md

 Each file combines data from all your report suites, automatically removing extra copies of replicated hits.

-You can decide which of these to return to the data subject.
-Or you may extract some of this data and combine with data from other systems before returning it to the data subject.
+You can decide which of these to return to the Data Subject.
+Or you may extract some of this data and combine with data from other systems before returning it to the Data Subject.

 **Delete Response Details**